 Here we have 430 years but in Genesis 15:13 & Acts 7:6 it says 400 years.
 Were the ancients just bad at counting?
 Is this a mistake or copyist error?
-It is none of the above; the scripture is never in error.
 We have two different ways of counting the "sojourning," both ways are correct.

 The first is from the call of Abraham to the Exodus which was 430 years cf: Exodus 12:41 & Galatians 3:17

 We must always look to the New Testament: the final answer to any questions.
-The Apostle Paul makes it plain that he counts it that way
+The Apostle Paul makes it plain that he counts from the call of Abraham ... the covenant of promise.